rjrichie/Tic-Tac-Toe/README.md

-# TicTacToe_Python
+# Tic-Tac-Tor

 Just a small project creating a simple tic tac toe game that can be played on the terminal.

-The game has three game modes.
+The game has three game modes and playable on n x n grid.

 1. Player vs Player
 2. Player vs Bot (Easy)